Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Conclusions

 \section{Conclusions}

-In summary, a large excess specific heat is seen at low temperatures in as-prepared films of $a$-Si:H that show a Schottky anomaly in addition to the linear and cubic terms that are commonly seen in amorphous materials and attributed to tunneling two-level systems.
+A large excess specific heat is seen at low temperatures in as-prepared films of $a$-Si:H that show a Schottky anomaly in addition to the linear and cubic terms that are commonly seen in amorphous materials and attributed to tunneling two-level systems.
 The Schottky anomaly as well as the large value of $n_0$ decrease upon annealing at modest temperatures (200 \degree C), well below the growth temperature, with the former vanishing entirely.
 These annealing conditions are known to cause hydrogen to diffuse from a clustered Si--H to a more uniform distribution of isolated Si--H bonds.

 The specific heat observations are suggested to be due to clustered atomic H in low density regions, which leads to both the two-level systems that produce the Schottky anomaly (H near weak Si--Si bonds) and, via depressed energy barriers, a greater probability of atomic rearrangements of Si structures that produce TLS.
 A strong correlation of $n_0$, $c_{ex}$, and $c_{Sch}$ with atomic density, which is not monotonic in growth temperature, and the lack of correlation with at.\% H, despite the critical role that H plays in creating these specific heat effects, demonstrates that low density regions are essential to producing these effects, as was seen in pure $a$-Si.
-Atomic H thus greatly enhances the TLS compared to that seen in pure $a$-Si by lowering energy barriers, but the effects are not proportional to at.\% H, similar to the lack of proportionality between dangling bond density and at.\% H in device quality $a$-Si:H. The sound velocity's monotonic increase with growth temperature also suggests that TLS originate in low density regions, and not in the network.
+Atomic H thus greatly enhances the TLS compared to that seen in pure $a$-Si by lowering energy barriers, but the effects are not proportional to at.\% H, similar to the lack of proportionality between dangling bond density and at.\% H in device quality $a$-Si:H. The monotonic increase of the sound velocity with growth temperature also suggests that TLS originate in low density regions, and not in the network.

-The nature of the cubic $c_{ex}$ term is not yet understood, but the correlation in the as-prepared state with $n_0$ implies that the structures responsible for its existence are related to those that produce the TLS density $n_0$.
-Nevertheless, the different effect of annealing on $n_0$ and $c_{ex}$ points to an intriguing conclusion; atomic H is essential for $n_0$ and not for $c_{ex}$.
+The nature of the cubic $c_{ex}$ term is not yet understood, but the correlation in the as-prepared state with $n_0$ (as was found in pure $a$-Si) implies that the structures responsible for its existence are related to those that produce the TLS density, $n_0$.
+The different effect of annealing on $n_0$ and $c_{ex}$ of $a$-Si:H points to an intriguing interpretation; the same structures lead to both, but atomic H is essential for $n_0$ and not for $c_{ex}$.